Morningstar88/AMCandWandaGroupTrumanShowMisconduct/README.md

 ### **5. Digital Written Process**
 I am currently away from a good telephone or internet connection.
 Because of this, I am requesting MCOL to enforce a quick, honest **written correspondence, mediation and payout, with no online hearings or mediation, if possible.** I do this in the name of speed and justice.
 Should this request again be disregarded, I will escalate immediately to OPTIC and relevant oversight bodies.

-CLAIM AGAINST AMC and Wanda Group
+Claim Against AMC and Wanda Group

 ### **6. lLivestreamed Abuse** AMC and Wanda Group have livestreamed my life without addmission, payment, profit-sharing or apology.
-This is a deep, deliberate, methodical abuse of a human soul, and it must be righted immediately with an apology, and several cash payments, the first of which shall be paid through MCOL.
+This is a deep, deliberate, methodical abuse of a human soul, and it must be righted immediately with an apology, FOIA disclosure and several cash payments, the first of which shall be paid through MCOL.
+I do not have the funds to go to the commercial courts, thus I begin my claim in His Majesty's small claims court.

 ### **7. I have no proof of this livestreaming, but under the auspices of commercial law, if Wanda Group and AMC do not contest these claims under penalty of perjury, they stand as truth in law.